RediSearch/RediSearch/docs/docs/administration/overview.md

     price 300
 ```

-This tells Search and Query to take the document, break each field into its terms ("tokenization") and index it, by marking the index for each of the terms in the index as contained in this document.
+This tells Redis Stack to take the document, break each field into its terms ("tokenization") and index it, by marking the index for each of the terms in the index as contained in this document.
 Thus, the product is added immediately to the index and can now be found in future searches

 ## Searching